globocom/vault/README.md

 Optionally, you can pass the `--username`, `--email`, `--teamname` and `--password` arguments, skipping the need to interactively fill out these pieces of information.

 The `-s` (or `--superuser`) option makes the new user a superuser, meaning it has admin privileges.
-For a normal user, don't use this option
+For a normal user, don't use this option.

 ### 5. Run
 ```
 $ python manage.py runserver
 ```

 In a production environment, it is recommended to use a WSGI HTTP server.
-Here's an example using Gunicorn:
+Here's an example using [Gunicorn](https://gunicorn.org/):
 ```
-web: gunicorn --timeout 60 -b 0.0.0.0:$PORT vault.wsgi
+gunicorn --timeout 60 -b 0.0.0.0:$PORT vault.wsgi
 ```

 ### Static files